Royal Family Unusual Christmas Traditions

 Activities and events are packed within those three days that are unbelievable.
 Only family members are invited to celebrate with Queen Elizabeth and Prince Philip.
-Last year, Meghan Markle was engaged to Prince Harry and was living in London at the time.
-Even though she was not part of the royal family, the Queen broke protocol and invited her to celebrate the holiday with the royal family because she had no family in the area.
+Before Meghan Markle was married to Prince Harry, the Queen broke protocol and invited her to celebrate the holiday with the royal family because she had no family in the area.

 Train Ride to Sandringham Estate